Shopify/cli/docs/conventions.md

 ### Named exports

 Default exports force the module importer to decide on a name, which leads to inconsistencies and thus makes a codebase harder to navigate.
 Use named exports and make it explicit in the name of the domain the function belongs to.
-The following API from Node is a bad example because farm from the `import` line, it is hard to know what `join` is for by looking at the name:
+The following API from Node is a bad example because it's hard to know the meaning of `join` far from the `import` context:

 ```ts
 import { join } from "node:path"